cyberphor/knowledge-base/virtualization/README.md

 ## Virtual Machines
 A virtual machine is a computer emulated using a hypervisor.

+**Single Root Input/Output Virtualization**
+Single Root Input/Output Virtualization (SR-IOV) technology is used to give virtual machines direct access to the host's PCIe bus (specifically the network interface cards on it).
+SR-IOV is used to improve the efficiency of a virtual machine's networking ability.

 ## Hypervisors
 **Type 1 Hypervisor**
 A Type 1 Hypervisor is an operating system used to host virtual machines.